Appearances can be deceiving, even in dogs. One of the best examples of this is the Wirehaired Pointing Griffon.

 They are specifically designed to be good hunters.

 The person credited with breeding the modern day version of the Wirehaired Pointing Griffon is Eduard Korthals.
 He did a lot of cross-breeding experiments in his attempt to create a dog that excelled at pointing and hunting on dry land but was just as good at catching waterfowl.
 The final version of the WPG fit that bill.
 It even has webbed toes to make swimming and catching those waterfowl that much easier.
 Korthals did his work with the breed in Germany and France.
 To this day, Europeans call the dog “Korthals Griffon,” although no one can agree on whether the breed is officially Dutch or French.

 Dewey loves the water and jumps in any chance he gets.
 He’s not retrieving waterfowl, but he does love to chase his ball.

-Their coats also help with hunting in the elements.
+The coats of the Wirehaired Pointing Griffon also help with hunting in the elements.

 Here is a good example of the WPG’s coat.
 The grey part is wiry and designed to help the dog glide through the water.

 Unlike other larger hunting dogs, the WPG is definitely a medium-sized dog.
 AKC requirements demand that males are between 22-24 inches tall and weigh between 50-70 pounds, and females are between 20-22 inches tall and weigh between 35-50 pounds.
 Their life expectancy is 12-15 years.

 The Wirehaired Pointing Griffon has a really unique coloring.

 Something else unique about their coats is the coloring.
 Most are a unique combination of brown and grey.
 Their bodies are usually mostly grey, but their eyebrows, their mustaches, and their heads are often a deep shade of brown.
 Their eyes are either yellow or a brown similar to the brown in their fur.